wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 1.8.4 =
+* New: Added support form in help area.
+* New: Added Email optin box with auto message
+* New: Added Margin & Padding options for AD Widget
+* New: Improve tab UX
+* Fix: updated the dependency in package-lock.json
+* Fix: Removed hello world block gutenberg module.

 = 1.8.13 =
 * Feature: Created new mu-plugin for removing the WP QUADS shortcode when the plugin deactive/uninstall.
 * Fix: Assigned version number of Gutenberg module js and css files.